AY2122S2-CS2103-W16-2/tp/docs/UserGuide.md

 Tip: A person can have one or more details
 Tip: A person can have zero or more tags

+The newly added person will be placed at the top of the contact list.

 **Examples:**

 `add n/John Doe d/Telegram, johndoe`